maximilianh/ucscBeacon/README.md

     wget "http://localhost/cgi-bin/ucscBeacon/query?chromosome=1&position=1234&allele=T&dataset=myData" -O -

-You might also want to adapt the beaconDesc and DEFAULTDATASET variables in the hgBeacon script, so you do not need to supply the "dataset" parameter.
+You might also want to adapt the beaconDesc and DEFAULTDATASET variables in the hgBeacon script, to avoid the "dataset" parameter.

 utils/ directory
 ================